Fy-nite/ObjectIR/README.md

 ## License

-This documentation is licensed under the AGPL-V3 License.
+This documentation is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---